motiz007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 11. 10-mirror_permissions-  script that sets the mode of the file hello the same as olleh’s mode.
 12. 11-directories_permissions- script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+13. 12-directory_permissions- script that creates a directory called my_dir with permissions 751 in the working directory.